Tommyse/smart-insole-fudan-turku/README.md

 Various python files in **"classifier/jupyter notebooks"** are jupyter notebooks in alternate format.
 Visual studio code with python extension is recommended.

-#%% starts a new cell in this format

 ### Tests

 - Some of the test results are in the **"classifier/jupyter notebooks/test_results"**  folder.